2Retr0/FormidableFarmland/README.md

   <sup>Note: Made as an alternative (less fun :C ) method for quickly flattening farmland in the absence of jumping.

 Download the latest version over at [Modrinth](https://modrinth.com/mod/FormidableFarmland)!

+[^1]: Yes, the preview image for this mod is clickbait—if you're wondering, the icon is just farmland with a block of netherite falling block entity shoved against it (rendered with Complementary Shaders).